 The working day has 8 working hours and the week 5 days (40 hours per week).
 The maximum working time for a week cannot surpass 48 hours per week, including overtime.
 For the work performed in excess, the employee is entitled to an allowance.

-For medical reasons, the employee is entitled to a medical leave allowance in amount of 100% or 75% from his regular remuneration, depending on the cause of the incapacity.
+For medical reasons, the employee is entitled to a medical leave allowance in amount of 100% or 75% of the average 6 months gross salary prior to illness period, depending on the cause of the incapacity.

 The employer is obliged to pay the remuneration for the first 5 days of incapacity from the medical leave period.
 The rest of the period is paid by the Romanian state; however, the employer shall credit the state with the amount paid to the employee.
 In maximum 90 calendar days, the employer should file a compensation request for above amounts to Romanian Health Insurance House.